hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/software/JupyterLab.md

 import socket
 print(socket.gethostname())
 ```

+> IMPORTANT: Please remember to stop your Jupyter Lab server and therewith your slurm job, when you do not need it anymore.
+Thus, the resource get available to other users again.

 > Note: After stopping the JupyterLab server some sessions may get corrupted and do not take input correctly anymore.
 In this case just quit and re-establish your ssh session.